-The Fund's daily cash balance may be invested in Vanguard Market Liquidity Fund and/or Vanguard Municipal Cash Management Fund (each, a CMT Fund), which are low-cost money market funds.
+The Fund's daily cash balance may be invested in Vanguard Market Liquidity Fund, a government money market fund, and/or Vanguard Municipal Low Duration Fund, a short-term municipal bond fund (each, a CMT Fund).
 When investing in a CMT Fund, the Fund bears its proportionate share of the expenses of the CMT Fund in which it invests.
-Vanguard receives no additional revenue from Fund assets invested in a CMT Fund
+Vanguard receives no additional revenue from Fund assets invested in a CMT Fund.

-Methods Used to Meet Redemption Requests
+Redemption Requests

+Methods used to meet redemption requests.
 Under normal circumstances, the Fund typically expects to meet redemptions with positive cash flows.
 When this is not an option, the Fund seeks to maintain its risk exposure by selling a cross section of the Fund's holdings to meet redemptions, while also factoring in transaction costs.
 Additionally, the Fund may work with larger clients to implement their redemptions in a manner that is least disruptive to the portfolio; see "Potentially disruptive redemptions" under Redeeming Shares in the Investing With Vanguard section.